-Vic Fangio enters his first season with the Denver Broncos in 2019 after being named the 17th head coach in franchise history on Jan.
+Vic Fangio enters his third season with the Denver Broncos in 2021 after being named the 17th head coach in franchise history on Jan.
 10, 2019.

 A 42-year coaching veteran with 34 seasons of NFL experience, Fangio was a defensive coordinator for 20 of the last 24 seasons at the NFL or college level before becoming the Broncos' head coach.
 He served as the Bears' defensive coordinator from 2015-18 after leading the defenses for San Francisco (2011-14), Stanford University (2010), Houston (2002-05), Indianapolis (1999-2001) and Carolina (1995-98).

 Drew Lock, Teddy Bridgewater lay strong foundations, but Broncos' QB competition is only beginning